alangunning/doc-ai-analysis-starter/docs/content/doc_ai/cli.md

 ```

 After installation, the same commands are available via the `doc-ai` console script.
 Run `doc-ai` with no arguments to enter an interactive shell.

+When run in an interactive terminal, `convert`, `analyze` and `pipeline`
+will ask for missing paths instead of failing immediately.
+Set the
+`INTERACTIVE` environment variable to `false` to disable prompting.

 ## Global configuration and logging